-Before you start to invest in essential oils, or have spa treatments that incorporate them.
+Before you start to invest in essential oils or have spa treatments that incorporate them.
 You should read about essential oils, and become familiar with their proper use and care.
-If you are working with aromatherapy and essential oils for the first time, try visiting a health food store, herbalist or a retailer with a good variety of premium, high-quality essential oils.
+If you are working with aromatherapy and essential oils for the first time, try visiting a health food store, herbalist, or a retailer with a good variety of premium, high-quality essential oils.

 Take advantage of testers and simply start smelling the individual oils.
 Experts suggest swirling the oil around in the bottle to gently awaken the molecules before you smell.

 Sensory overload can develop if you smell too many essential oils at one time.
-In order to inhibit the sensory overload, I recommend that you smell coffee bean between testers to “clear their palate.”
+In order to inhibit the sensory overload, I recommend that you smell coffee beans between testers to “clear their palate.”

 Because there are no laws governing the purity and labeling of essential oils, being an educated consumer is the best way to ensure your money is well spent.
 You should definitely read up on the use and safety of essential oils prior to mixing any recipe.

 Even a healthy-looking skin can suffer any one of a number of common minor dilemmas.
 Aromatherapy and natural remedies present one way to approach these with an alternative solution; however, if problems are the result of a serious condition, professional medical help can get to the bottom of the cause.
 It may be necessary to have food allergy testing or a blood test to check hormone and mineral levels, as any serious disharmony within the body can easily cause regular, repetitive skin conditions.

 Aromatherapy has had a reputation as a natural treatment for acne for many years.
 Of the aromatherapy oils, tea tree is probably the best-known as an acne remedy, though other oils such as lavender have been anecdotally reported effective.
 It turns out that aromatherapy does work for treating acne, and research now supports this.